 - MindNode 💰 for drawing, exporting, and sharing mind maps.

-- Notion 💰 for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
+- Obsidian 💰 for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
+Previously, I used Notion for this, but Obsidian is more simple with its pure Markdown approach.

 - Insomnia for experimenting with REST and GraphQL APIs.